 If person has positive COVID-19 test result, requirements for return are:

-If person comes in close contact with positive COVID-19 case within household and you are not able to isolate, requirements for return are:
+If person comes in close contact with positive COVID-19 case, requirements for return are:

 *A close contact is any individual who has been within six feet of an infected person for at least 15 minutes during their infectious period, which includes the two days before the day the person became sick (or the two days before specimen collection if asymptomatic) until the person was isolated.
 Close contact is also if you had direct contact with the COVID-19 case (touched, hugged, or kissed them), you shared eating or drinking utensils, or they sneezed, coughed, or somehow got respiratory droplets on you.